dignissimus/ABM/README.md

 Run `python main.py`
 ## Details
-This is a model built mostly from New Keynesian foundations as specified in Jordi Galí's **Monetary Policy, Inflation and the Business Cycle**, although I've taken liberty to extend and modify it in places and fill in gaps to adapt it for an ABCE type model.
+This is a model built mostly from New Keynesian foundations as specified in Jordi Galí's **Monetary Policy, Inflation and the Business Cycle**, although I've taken liberty to extend and modify it in places and fill in gaps to adapt it for an ABCE type model and I've also taken influence from **Monetary policy experiments in an agent-based model with financial frictions**.
 Agents perform intertemporal optimisation based on utility functions.
 In the future I'd like to extend the horizon over which they plan, I received issues when doing this earlier.

 I built this mostly to have fun and learn at the same time, and I was able to test friedman's k-rule for inflation targeting, it was inefective in the model and